The lab encourages using advanced micro-empirical techniques and microeconomic data

 PEOPLE

-We bring together faculty, post-doctoral researchers, graduate and undergraduate students to collaborate on macro-finance projects
+We bring together faculty, post-doctoral researchers, and graduate and undergraduate students to collaborate on macro-finance projects.

 Atif Mian